visibilityspots/blog/content/articles/containers/prometheus-export.md

 Slug:	     prometheus-export-import
 Tags: 	     prometheus, export, data, import, metrics, lock, waf, remote
 Status:	     Published
-Modified:    2018-06-06
+Modified:    2018-06-09

 bumping into the case where once deployed a full stack application we don't have any direct connection to due to no uplink for security reasons.

-So we looked into a way to export the prometheus data into a tar.gz which could be transferred and imported into an instance on our local machine.
+So we (yes mainly you [@Tom](https://twitter.com/TomVanHumbeeck) looked into a way to export the prometheus data into a tar.gz which could be transferred and imported into an instance on our local machine.

 To export the data a tar.gz can be created from the configured storage.tsdb.path (default /prometheus) data directory.